eqcorrscan/EQcorrscan/README.md

 linux style distributions, and the developers are not extensive Windows users.

+*OSX with gcc-4.9 doesn't appear to compile properly, all other gcc versions seem to work*

 Instructions for installing EQcorrscan and the required dependency, fftw are linked from the [docs](http://eqcorrscan.readthedocs.io/en/latest/intro.html#installation)